 The younger boys and girls live in family-like surroundings, while the older ones have more privileges, and also greater responsibility.
-The house captains, representatives of the students, work closely with the housemasters to help organise boarding house life, in which the evening and weekend sport programme and inter-house matches play an important role.
+The House Captains, representatives of the students, work closely with the boarding-house teams to help in the planning of boarding house life, in which the organization of the house matches play an important role.
+Furthermore, they are to lead by example and to motivate others to integrate themselves positively into the Lyceum community.

-There is a varied extra-curricular programme of activities including the school band, the theatre group, political discussions, debating society, the production of the student newspaper and the year book.
-On the approximately ten boarding house weekends per year students can choose from an attractive range of activities including river rafting, mountain tours, sleigh rides, visits to museums and outings to the theatre and musicals.
+There is a varied programme of extra-curricular activities including the school band, the theatre groups and the debating society.
+On the ten annual Community Weekends students can choose from an attractive range of activities including river rafting, horse riding, sleigh rides and outings to the theatre and musicals.

 However, school comes first.
-Students receive individual support from subject teachers in evening homework sessions and an in-house computer network gives housemasters direct access to continually updated information on test scores.
-This makes it possible for them to react quickly to tackle problems, as well as to ensure rapid information flow between everyone concerned.
-Additional support or added challenge is available for those experiencing difficulty and for those who want to be stretched even further.
+Students receive individual support from subject teachers in evening homework sessions and an in-house computer network gives the boarding house teams direct access to continually updated information on test scores.
+This makes it possible for them to react efficiently to address academic problems.
+Additional support or added challenge is available for those with special educational needs.